magento/merchdocs/src/getting-started/login-credentials.md

 - `http://www.mydomain.com/mystore`
 - `http://xxx.xxx.xxx.xxx`

-If you don’t yet have a domain, your store URL will include a series of four numbers, each separated by a period in “dotted quad” notation.
+If you do not yet have a domain, your store URL will include a series of four numbers, each separated by a period in _dotted quad_ notation.

 ## Admin URL